ixlab/vidformer/docs/src/introduction.md

 * A computer vision library (like OpenCV)
 * A computer vision AI model (like CLIP or Yolo)

-However, vidformer is highly adjacent to each of these.
+However, vidformer is highly complementary to each of these.
 If you're working on any of the later four, vidformer may be for you.

 <!-- ## Demo